Magnus-RC/PyCryption/README.md

 #installation
+Don't mind the .idea folder just follow the guide down below.

 Windows:
-  in the repository folder start pycryption.exe
+  1. go to the repository folder.
+  2. click on pycryption.exe

 linux:
+  1. go to the repository folder.
-  In terminal:$ python pycryption.py
+  2. In the terminal:$ python pycryption.py